Bipartisan group that shares voter data shames Trump panel

 David Becker, the executive director and founder of the Center for Election Innovation & Research, was also a part of the team that helped set up ERIC.

-“Every chance they had, they went the wrong way,” Becker said.
+“Every chance they had, they went the wrong way,” Becker said of the Trump commission.
 “This is a textbook study on how not to use data.”

 “There is no comprehensive security plan, no detailed methodology or outline,” he added about the commission’s data request.